seekerVs/CNSC-AI-Support-Website/README.md

 ## Introduction

-**CNSC AI Support Website* is designed to streamline the offered support for Camarines Norte State College stakeholders.
+**CNSC AI Support Website** is designed to streamline the offered support for Camarines Norte State College stakeholders.

 ### Key Highlights:

-- **Bold and Clear** objectives.
+- Fully customized AI model
-- *Italicized focus areas*.
+- Latest student guides referenced from handbook
-- ~~Strikethrough example for deprecated features.~~
+- Designed to be easily integrated to the institution current systems by employing student SIAS account credential for access.

 ---